Will ‘South Korea’s Donald Trump’ worsen tensions with North Korea?

 North Korea has since conducted a flurry of missile tests – seven in January alone, accounting for more than all the tests conducted in 2021 – triggering widespread condemnation from the US, South Korea and Japan.

-As Mr Yoon looks to solidify an alliance with the US, the South Korean politician has drawn infamy by being compared to Mr Trump by his critics and opponents, not just because he frequently employs anti-China rhetoric and has praised controversial political figures, but also because he is said to have a similar style of speaking.
+As Mr Yoon looks to solidify an alliance with the US, the South Korean politician has been compared to Mr Trump by his critics and opponents, not just because he frequently employs anti-China rhetoric and has praised controversial political figures, but also because he is said to have a similar style of speaking.

-Mr Fei said confirmed the parallels drawn by his critics as he has grasped the highest echelons of power without any experience as a politician and is adept at appealing to populist sentiments.
+Mr Fei recognised the Trump parallels drawn by critics of Mr Yoon, who has ascended to the highest echelons of power without any experience as a politician, and is adept at appealing to populist sentiments.

 “He has made some controversial comments such as denying systematic gender discrimination in South Korea and praising an ex-military dictator,” Mr Fei said.